 You are not obliged to provide us with your personal information.
 However, if you do not, we might not be able to carry out the services you have requested of us.

-Aspira may also collect anonymous demographic information, which is not unique to you, such as your ZIP code, age, preferences, interests and favourites.
+Aspira may also collect anonymous demographic information, which is not unique to you, such as your ZIP code, age, preferences, interests, and favorites.

 There is also information about your computer hardware and software that is automatically collected by Aspira.
-This information can include your IP address, browser type, domain names, access times and referring Web site addresses.
-This information is used by Aspira for the operation of the service, to maintain quality of the service, and to provide general statistics regarding use of the Aspira Web site.
+This information can include your IP address, browser type, domain names, access times, and referring Web site addresses.
+This information is used by Aspira for the operation of the service, to maintain the quality of the service, and to provide general statistics regarding the use of the Aspira Website.

 The purposes and legal basis for processing your data